Isabelle Reinecke

 General Counsel

-Maria Nawaz is a human rights lawyer with expertise in human rights, discrimination law and women’s rights.
+Maria is a human rights lawyer with expertise in human rights, discrimination law, women’s rights and strategic litigation.

-Maria was previously a Lecturer at UNSW Law, where she co-taught the UNSW Human Rights Clinic.
-She was the Law Reform and Policy Solicitor at Kingsford Legal Centre, where she led the centre’s law reform work on human rights, discrimination law, women’s rights, employment rights, as well as UN advocacy.
+Maria was previously a Lecturer at UNSW Law and the Law Reform and Policy Solicitor at Kingsford Legal Centre.
 She has also worked at Legal Aid NSW and the Commonwealth Attorney-General’s Department.

 Belinda Lowe